 Home to unique communities, the most engaged conversations, and yes, even the best memes.
 No matter who you are or what you’re into, there’s a community on Reddit with people who are equally passionate (if not more).

-Whether the topic is sports, shower thoughts, personal finance, makeup addiction or just good, old-fashioned dad jokes, chances are you can dive right into a conversion about it somewhere among the 100K+ active communities on Reddit.
+Whether the topic is sports, shower thoughts, personal finance, makeup addiction or good, old-fashioned dad jokes.
+You can dive into a conversation about it somewhere among the 100K+ active communities on Reddit.
 There’s even a community to find specific communities.

 While passions and interests bring nearly half a billion people to Reddit each month, it’s the sense of belonging that makes them stay.
-And they don’t just stay to lurk on Reddit, they engage, ask questions, offer advice, and even a little encouragement.
+And they don’t just scroll through Reddit, they engage, vote, ask questions, offer advice, and even a little encouragement.

 It’s simple: People trust Reddit.
 90% of users trust Reddit to learn about new products and brands.
 For context, that’s higher than Google, Amazon, Twitter, Instagram, and Snapchat.